Yes, your separation can be quick & comfortable if you start well.

 You are having difficulty agreeing on what should go into your Separation Agreement

-I provide legal information regarding the issues facing your family, facilitate discussions of possible resolutions, and document your agreement in writing for you based on your joint instructions; all in ways that are tailored to your family's needs.
+We provide legal information regarding the issues facing your family, facilitate discussions of possible resolutions, and document your Separation Agreement in writing for you based on your joint instructions; all in ways that are tailored to your family's needs.

 Our Separation Agreement Process

-Each participant will have a private & confidential Initial Consultation.
+Each participant will have a private & confidential Initial Consultation for Family Law Mediation.

 If you both agree to participate, we will then meet together either virtually or in person as needed until you have reached the terms of agreement.
 The average number seems to be 2 - 3 joint meetings.

-I will document your agreement according to your joint instructions.
+We will document your agreement according to your joint instructions.
 You have the option of obtaining Independent Legal Advice before you sign the agreement (recommended but optional).
-If you are in British Columbia, the document will be a Cohabitation Agreement, Marriage Agreement, or Separation Agreement.
+If you are in British Columbia, the document will be a Separation Agreement.
 If you are in other parts of Canada or the United States, the document will be a Memorandum of Understanding.

 Family Law Issues